 - Your current interest rate matters.
 Your new monthly payment might be higher or lower than your current payment, depending on your interest rates, loan balances and repayment terms.
 For example, if your existing mortgage has a very low rate and you go for a cash-out refi, you could end up paying a higher rate on your entire loan, not just the cash-out portion.

 - Beware of market volatility.
 In times of financial crisis, like the coronavirus pandemic, home equity products are likely to take a hit.
-Lower loan amounts, tighter eligibility requirements and even limited offerings are all tactics lenders may implement to protect themselves in an economic downturn.
+Lower loan amounts, tighter eligibility requirements and even limited offerings are all measures lenders may implement to protect themselves in an economic downturn.
 Many lenders may also stop offering products like home equity loans and HELOCs altogether in these times, so it’s important to keep an eye on how rates change and how lenders respond to market volatility if you’re considering tapping your home equity.

 What is a cash-out refinance?